Welcome to The Clearing

 Governance, Estates & Land-based Decision Making

 Our services offer a way for organizations, family estates, and land stewards to include the perspectives of place, lineage, and the more-than-human world in governance.
+It can also be helpful for co-housing and intentional communities, or other shared stewardship initiatives.

 This work is designed for groups and organizations facing complex decisions where land, community, and future generations are at stake.
 Those interested in individual sessions or retreats are welcome to reach out to discuss possibilities.